 Attendance Since class activities for each course have been specifically designed to enable students to meet the objectives of the course, class attendance is necessary.
-Attendance policies will be explained by the instructor at the beginning of each semester and will be printed in the class syllabus.
+Attendance policies will be explained by the instructor at the beginning of each semester and will be printed in the course syllabus.
 When students are absent for any reason, they are expected to confer with their instructor concerning the possibility of being allowed to make up work.

-Course Loads In order to be considered full-time, students must be enrolled in at least 12 hours, but preferably 15 hours, during the compulsory fall and spring terms; 3 hours during the Summer I or Summer III sessions; 6 hours during the Summer II session; or 6 hours during concurrent summer sessions; 3 hours during the Winter session.
+Course Loads In order to be considered full-time, students must be enrolled in at least 12 hours, but preferably 15 hours, during the compulsory Fall and Spring terms; 3 hours during the Summer I or Summer III sessions; 6 hours during the Summer II session; or 6 hours during concurrent summer sessions; 3 hours during the Winter session.

 Students who have a documented disability on file in either the Jones Learning Center or the Student Success Center may petition the director of their academic support center for a modified plan of study to take as few as 9 hours for full-time status.
-Enrolling in fewer than 12 hours during fall or spring terms may affect financial aid.
-Directors will place approved petitions on file with the Office of Administrative Services.
+Enrolling in fewer than 12 hours during Fall or Spring terms may affect financial aid.
+Directors will place approved petitions on file with the Office of Academic Affairs.

 Full-time tuition covers 12 to 18 credits.
-Students wishing to take more than 18 hours during the fall or spring term must obtain the approval of the academic Dean of the major program of study.
+Students wishing to take more than 18 hours during the Fall or Spring term must obtain the approval of the Chief Academic Officer or designee.
 Students taking more than 18 credits will be assessed a per credit fee for each additional credit.
 The maximum course load, during the summer terms, is one course during the four-week sessions or two courses during the eight-week session.
 Work approved to be taken by correspondence or concurrently at other institutions is included in this maximum.
 However, work taken at other institutions during later summer sessions will be considered through the transfer credit approval process.